-There are also a wide range of online classes and opportunities for homeschoolers that are not tied to any public school system – some free and some are fee-based.
+There is also a wide range of online classes and opportunities for homeschoolers that are not tied to any public school system – some free and some are fee-based.

 Internet school can be a great option if you are pulling an older student who is capable of working fairly independently out of school.

-Charlotte Mason – The Charlotte Mason method emphasizes that kids learn through play and real-life experiences.
+The Charlotte Mason homeschooling method emphasizes that kids learn through play and real-life experiences.
 Emphasis is placed on play, field trips, and outdoor activities.
 Children demonstrate their knowledge through discussions and narrations rather than testing.
 Read more about the Charlotte Mason method here.

-School-At-Home – This method of homeschooling usually involves purchasing a full curriculum for each child.
+This type of homeschooling usually involves purchasing a full curriculum for each child.
 All the plans, reading and tests are included.
-Not only is this method expensive, it tends to burn the parent-teacher out quickly.
+Not only is this method expensive, but it also tends to burn the parent-teacher out quickly.
 Many parents modify school packages to make it less time and labor intensive.

-Unit Studies – Families who use unit studies as a means of learning focus on one subject – historical, scientific, fiction – and build a study that last 1-6 weeks around that subject.
+Families who use unit studies as a means of learning focus on one subject – historical, scientific, fiction – and build a study that lasts 1-6 weeks around that subject.
 All other subjects are taught in conjunction with the focus of the unit.
-If a unit study is based on Ancient Rome you might study vocabulary about Ancient Rome, read books, recreate early science and math experiments, study maps of Ancient Rome, build models of Roman sites and maybe recreate an archaeological dig in in the back yard.
+If a unit study is based on Ancient Rome you might study vocabulary about Ancient Rome, read books or recreate early science and math experiments.
+You might also study maps of Ancient Rome, build models of Roman sites and maybe recreate an archaeological dig in the back yard.

 *Be sure to read The Well Trained Mind: A Guide To Classical Education